DEC Grantee Application Process

 After the award has been announced, the Grant Management Specialist (GMS) will send you a draft agreement for review.
 The GMS works to complete an agreement within 45 days.
 After a grant agreement has been signed by all parties, the grant is considered active until DEC issues the final payment.

 After a grant agreement has been signed by all parties it is necessary for the grantee to maintain a grant file for three years beyond the issue of final payment unless otherwise specified by the grant agreement.
 If your grant is funded by federal funds the grant file may need to be maintained beyond three years.
 Below is a link to the grant file checklist which contains the required materials for a grant file:

-Deliverables and invoices due to the Grant Management Specialist
+Deliverables due to the Technical Project Manager

 Once your final deliverables have been approved and final payment has been issued your grant is now considered closed.